Gabriel-Goes/mapeamento_litologico_preditivo/README.md

 			5.1.a - Jupyter Notebooks:
   					1: GeoPandas Reading loose shp & Writing Data Base.gpkg

-# ---------------------------------------------------------------------------------------------------------------------------------- #
+# --------------------------------------------------------------------------- #

-# Summary Description:
+# ----- Summary Description:

-	- The Geologist Machine Repository contain all the steps necessary to create an programming environment for geological data analysis;
-	- Starting from the construction of a local machine capable to execute commands through the interpretation of an logical language.
+	The Geologist Machine Repository contain all the steps necessary to create an programming environment for geological data analysis.
+Starting from the construction of a local machine capable to execute commands through the interpretation of an logical language.
-	- To do so, we'll need a personal computer and an operational system installed;
+	To do so, we'll need a personal computer and an operational system installed.

 # 1 - Machine Assembly -

-The local machine running this project is equiped with:
+ - The local machine running this project is equiped with:

 	- MB: B450M DS3H;
 	- CPU: AMD Ryzen 3600X (6 cores, 12 threads, 3,6 to 4,4Ghz );